vdeville/junkMail/README.md

 ##### Projects use this repository:

-Arlextra and her API -> https://github.com/arlextra/junkMail-api
+ArLextra and her API -> https://github.com/arlextra/junkMail-api